makeabilitylab/accessibility-for-whom/README.md

 ## Dataset and Analysis

-For open-ended questions, we used qualitative open coding[1] to develop themes based on sidewalk barrier categories.
+For open-ended questions, we used qualitative open coding ([Charmaz, 2006](https://books.google.com/books?hl=en&lr=&id=2ThdBAAAQBAJ&oi=fnd&pg=PP1&ots=f-mW6IjCDY&sig=Lwh5HMGqKNqE2hdUU2KvlS-eN4U)) to develop themes based on sidewalk barrier categories.
 For the passability assessment (Part 2.1), we calculated how often participants answered "Yes," "No," or "Unsure" for each mobility aid group.
-We compared differences between mobility groups using mixed multinomial logistic regression[2][3][4] and performed pairwise comparisons with Holm's correction[5].
+We compared differences between mobility groups using mixed multinomial logistic regression ([Baker, 1994](https://doi.org/10.2307/2348134), [Guimaraes, 2004](https://doi.org/10.1177/1536867X0400400304), [Chen, 2001](https://www.jstor.org/stable/2685993)) and performed pairwise comparisons with Holm's correction Holm, 1979.
-For the image comparison task (Part 2.2), we used Q scores[6] to rank barrier passability.
+For the image comparison task (Part 2.2), we used Q scores ([Salesses et al., 2013](https://doi.org/10.1371/journal.pone.0068400)) to rank barrier passability.
 Q scores (0-10 scale) account for ties when participants selected "Unsure."
-We analyzed these scores using mixed-effects ordinal regression[10].
+We analyzed these scores using mixed-effects ordinal regression ([Hedeker & Gibbons, 1994](https://doi.org/10.2307/2533433)).
-For the ranking task (Part 3), we used Kemeny-Young rank aggregation[11][12][13] to find the consensus ranking that minimizes the distance to all participant rankings.
+For the ranking task (Part 3), we used Kemeny-Young rank aggregation ([Young, 1988](https://doi.org/10.2307/1961757)), ([Young, 1995](https://doi.org/10.1257/jep.9.1.51)), ([Kemeny, 1959](https://www.jstor.org/stable/20026529)) to find the consensus ranking that minimizes the distance to all participant rankings.

 See our [survey dataset and analysis code](/dataset-analysis/) and paper for more details.

-[1]: Charmaz, K. (2006).
-Constructing grounded theory. <br>
-[2]: Baker, S. G. (1994).
-The multinomial-Poisson transformation. <br>
-[3]: Guimaraes, P. (2004).
-Understanding the multinomial-Poisson transformation. <br>
-[4]: Chen, Y. (2001).
-A note on the relationship between Poisson and multinomial. <br>
-[5]: Holm, S. (1979).
-A simple sequentially rejective multiple test procedure. <br>
-[6]: Salesses, P., et al. (2013).
-The collaborative image of the city. <br>
-[7]: Zhang, F., et al. (2018).
-Measuring human perceptions of streetscapes. <br>
-[8]: Goodspeed, R. (2017).
-Research note: An evaluation of the StreetScore algorithm. <br>
-[9]: Evans-Cowley, J. (2014).
-StreetSeen visual perception of streets. <br>
-[10]: Hedeker, D., & Gibbons, R. D. (1994).
-A random-effects ordinal regression model. <br>
-[11]: Young, H. P. (1988).
-Condorcet's theory of voting. <br>
-[12]: Young, H. P. (1995).
-Optimal voting rules. <br>
-[13]: Kemeny, J. G. (1959).
-Mathematics without numbers. <br>
-[14]: Hamm, R. M. (2021).
-Computing Kemeny's rule by solving a computer problem.

 ## Applications
 We demonstrate how our survey findings can be used to create accessibility-oriented analytical maps and personalized routing algorithms.